Gratia Plena Camp

 Attendees depart the Gratia Plena camp armed with the truths of faith necessary to stand their ground, and inspired to fulfill their role as women in our Church, and to be "Sentinels of the Invisible."

-See the list of 2022 Gratia Plena Camp speakers below.
+View the recorded 2022 Gratia Plena Camp talks below!

 Cost to attend: Thanks to the generous support of our donors, we are able to cover two thirds of the cost of attending the Gratia Plena camp for each girl.
-We ask each family to pay the remaining $200, which covers all expenses for the camp.
+We ask each family to pay the remaining $200, this (nonrefundable) payment covers all other expenses for the camp.

 Interested in serving as a counselor for the Gratia Plena Camp?